UN Security Council votes to wind down UNIFIL mission in Lebanon after 2026

 Despite a November ceasefire, Israel has repeatedly struck targets in Lebanon and has maintained boots on the ground in some strategic positions.

 Thursday’s vote came as the US has been pushing a plan along with Lebanon’s government to disarm Hezbollah.
-The group has rejected the prospect, citing Israel’s continued presence in Lebanon.
+The group has rejected the prospect, citing Israel’s continued presence in the country.